pinorobotics/msgmonster/README.md

 # Features

-- generate Java classes for single interface definition file or all files inside ROS package
+- generate Java classes for single ROS interface definition file or all files inside ROS package
-- all comments in interfaces definition files are preserved and copied to Java classes
+- all comments in ROS interface definition files are preserved and copied to Java classes

 # Download